gabrielecanepa/middleman-webpack/README.md

 ### Building and deploying

 Finally, when you are ready to deliver static code, you will need to build the site.
-Using the command-line, from the project folder, run the correspondent Middleman command:
+Using the command-line, from the project folder, run the corresponding Middleman command:

 ```bash
 $ middleman build